ipnz/Docs/Policies/ModernSchools.md

 "With video conferencing now integral to GCSN curriculum delivery methodologies, the network has evolved in line with technology improvements… The Christchurch earthquakes have opened up a number of learning opportunities and the chance to connect GCSN schools with fascinated students and teachers from around the world."

+#### 3.4.4 Net safety

-**3.4.4          Net safety:** With fast Internet and modern ICT infrastructure being extended to some of our most vulnerable citizens, school-aged children, Internet safety and digital citizenship are crucial issues.
+With fast Internet and modern ICT infrastructure being extended to some of our most vulnerable citizens, school-aged children, Internet safety and digital citizenship are crucial issues.
 In that sphere, independent non-profit organisation, [**NetSafe**](http://www.netsafe.org.nz/about-netsafe/), plays a leading role in promoting "confident, safe, and responsible use of online technologies".

 NetSafe is a multi-stakeholder partnership that represents a range of perspectives from New Zealand's cyber-safety community.
 Its partners come from a range of sectors including the Government, education, law, industry, parents and caregivers, and children and young people.

 Founded in 1998, its recent projects include the creation of a  [National Cyber Bullying Taskforce,](http://www.cyberbullying.org.nz/taskforce/) involvement with  [the government's new Cyber Security Strategy,](http://www.med.govt.nz/templates/MultipageDocumentTOC ____ 46009.aspx)reactive and proactive  [work with New Zealand schools](http://www.mylgp.org.nz/) and community groups, advice and support for thousands of Kiwi consumers targeted by cold-calling scammers, and development of  [consumer advice around smartphone security](http://smartphones.netsafe.org.nz/).

+#### 3.4.5 Digital Technologies

-**3.4.5        Digital Technologies:** In response to industry and academic concerns led by the Institute of IT Professionals (then NZCS), a new curriculum was created for senior high school students studying for level 1 to 3 NCEA qualifications.
+In response to industry and academic concerns led by the Institute of IT Professionals (then NZCS), a new curriculum was created for senior high school students studying for level 1 to 3 NCEA qualifications.
 The ICT syllabus was overhauled and new standards introduced into New Zealand secondary schools in 2011-2013.

 Earlier courses, focused on basic skills, were [considered](http://www.stuff.co.nz/national/education/8192896/Major-flaw-spurs-call-for-IT-course-review)a "bum class" for students wanting to pick up easy NCEA credits.
 The new curriculum, which focuses on computer programming and web design, is much more advanced.
 When launched, the new courses were called "too hard for many students and teachers".